Shalini262005/Sales-prediction_model/README.md

 This project is a Machine Learning Project.
 It uses advertising dataset of a product to predict the profit made through the advertising. the dataset contains the investments made in various forms of advertising and their respective profits made.
+This project uses simple linear regression algorithm to predict the future profits of the product.